 A must-have for a receptionist, team presence shows which team members are available, getting a call, or on the phone.
-This also makes team presence a great option for remote teams.
+This also makes team presence a vital option for remote teams.

 Warm-transfer your customers without placing them on hold based on an indicator on your desk phone or mobile app.
 A secretary dedicated to the business owners can see if they are available or on the phone.
 They can even intercept calls if the owners aren’t in the office.

 9) Install the Nextiva App